 Most digital payment platforms do not charge you for basic bill payments, especially when using UPI.
 However, some specific services or payment methods might incur small convenience fees, which are usually clearly displayed before you confirm the transaction.
 Always review the final amount, including any charges, before authorising your payment.

+The misunderstanding here is that all digital payment transactions are always free of charge.
 While many common bill payments via UPI are free for the consumer, some platforms or specific billers may levy a small convenience fee.
+Always check the final amount before confirming.

-Smart Strategies for Saving Money
+Smart Strategies for Maximising Savings

 Many digital payment apps regularly run promotional offers, including discounts or cashback on bill payments.
 These can be seasonal, tied to specific billers, or exclusive to certain payment methods.
 Always check the ‘Offers’ or ‘Rewards’ section of your app before making a payment to see if you qualify for any current deals.